HeyM1ke/ValorantStreamOverlay/README.md

 "language" : "en"
 }
 ```
-This means that my region is North America & the overlay will update every 10 seconds.
+This means that my region is North America, my language is the English & the overlay will update every 10 seconds.

 **DO NOT PUT 1 SECOND, THE API WILL NOT LIKE THAT.
 THE MINIMUM AMMOUNT OF TIME IS 10 SECONDS**